 After high school, Maddie attended Gustavus Adolphus College, where she continued to dance in college.
-At Gustavus, Maddie was captain of the Gustavus Dance Team, took classes from the Gustavus Dance Program, and coached the local high school dance team.
+At Gustavus, Maddie was captain of the Gustavus Dance Team, studied under the Gustavus Dance Program, and coached the local high school dance team.

-Nicole Bladow started her dance career at Shari’s Dance Center when she was only three years old.
+Nicole Comstock started her dance career at Shari’s Dance Center when she was only three years old.
 She continued dancing with Metropolitan Dance Alliance here in Shakopee for 13 more years, until she graduated high school.
 During that time, Nicole studied ballet, tap, jazz, lyrical, and pointe, and attended many workshops training in hip-hop and contemporary.
 She also received a total of three special judge’s awards in ballet solos, was awarded a Hall Of Fame soloist award, and earned a scholarship at West Coast Dance Explosion convention.
 Her most valued award was the Motivation Determination and Attitude award she received in 2009 from her teachers Cathy and Jenny here at MDA.
 While at MDA, Nicole assisted with teaching younger students for five years, which later inspired her to become a teacher.

 After graduation in 2009, Nicole moved to Duluth, Minnesota to attend the University of Minnesota Duluth pursuing a degree in Elementary and Special Education and a certificate in Autism Spectrum Disorders.
 At UMD, Nicole participated in the Attitudes Dance Association club organization, learning, training, and performing with the group for three years.
 In 2013, Nicole student taught in Galway, Ireland, where her knowledge of dance became her core curriculum for the third class physical education instruction.
 Being able to bring her dance life with her to Ireland and share it with youth there was an amazing opportunity she is grateful for everyday.
 After completing another semester of student teaching here in Minnesota, Nicole graduated from UMD in December 2013.
 Nicole is now a Pre-Kindergarten Readiness Teacher at the Shakopee Area Catholic School.

 Nicole has taught many classes and ages over the past few years.
 This year, Nicole will be teaching classes at the recreational levels of many age groups.
-She looks forward to inspiring young girls to dance their hearts out!
+She looks forward to inspiring young dancers to dance their hearts out!